therladbsgh/ShareAid/photos/README.md

 After doing this, a folder will be created with Google Photos - access it and get the ID of the folder (e.g. the ID of https://drive.google.com/drive/folders/1UY9mrTRT1XD1OeKZJmUrlrZ0KU_iXe9D is 1UY9mrTRT1XD1OeKZJmUrlrZ0KU_iXe9D).
 Use this ID in the `google-drive-backup/drive.py` script, taken from another repository.
 (TODO: Port that folder into this folder) This will download all of the photos from the user's camera roll to a specified location on the local system.

 To get Instagram data, change the `USERNAME` constant on line 4 of `instagramPhantomScraper.js` and run it with `node instagramPhantomScraper.js` to generate a JSON of the user's Instagram posts.
-This is not a 100% working script, because headless browser scraping is finnicky, so you might have to run it a few times to get all the posts... :p
+This is not a 100% working script, because headless browser scraping is finnicky, so you might have to run it a few times to get all the posts.

 Once you have a JSON of the Instagram account and a folder with camera roll folders, you are ready to run the ShareAid script.